 Cuivre River Electric Cooperative.
 Call them at any of the following numbers.
 636-327-5282, 441-7410, 528-8261 or 1-800-392-3709.
 The primary goal of this assistance program is to help families, individuals, and the low income address needs that cannot be met with other resources.
 Grants cannot be used to pay electric bills but are allowed to pay for such expenses as home weatherization improvements, medical needs and other emergencies or crisis’s.

 Heat-Up St. Louis – This particular program may be able to provide energy and heating bill assistance grants ranging from $100 to $600 to low income and other qualified applicants.
+In some years air conditoning bills may be paid.
 Heat-Up St. Louis Inc. is an all-volunteer, regional charity that focuses on helping the disabled, low income, and elderly individuals and families with paying their delinquent energy bills.
 Help is available both in St. Louis and throughout the following counties.
 Call the agencies below for more information or to apply for help.

 Independence Power & Light Department - Independence Rate Assistance Program (IRAP) is for qualified elderly customers, those who are 60 years or older, or disabled customers, and the program will pay 50% of the electric charges on their monthly utility or heating bill.
 Contact the Community Services League at 816-254-4100 to apply or get more information.